fisher-alice/johnny-five-wiki/Gyro.md

 ```
 {
   id: A user definable id value.
 Defaults to a generated uid
-  pins: The pins defined for X and Y.
+  pins: The pins defined for X, Y, and Z.
+  isCalibrated: The calibration state of the device.
+READONLY
   pitch: An object containing values for the pitch rate and angle.
 READONLY
   roll: An object containing values for the roll rate and angle.
 READONLY
+  yaw: An object containing values for the yaw rate and angle.
+READONLY
-  rate: And object containing the rate values of X and Y. READONLY
+  rate: And object containing the rate values of X, Y, and Z. READONLY
   x: Value of x axis.
 READONLY
   y: Value of y axis.
+READONLY
+  z: Value of z axis.
 READONLY
 }
 ```